-- LArSoft hopes to create a culture that seeks code analysis - Assist non-expert code authors in writing expertly crafted code - More time to think about physics - Had good experience with the first analysis - Tangible improvements: 3x faster - Design improvements: create independent algorithmic components - Authors are happy! - Experiment, LArSoft team, computing providers all happy at the outcome - Will take the next steps here, today - Thank you Mike Wallbank (EM shower reconstruction) and Bruce Baller (clustering) for volunteering their code!!
+- LArSoft hopes to create a culture that seeks code analysis - Assist non-expert code authors in writing expertly crafted code - More time to think about physics - Had good experience with the first analysis - Tangible improvements: 3x faster - Design improvements: create independent algorithmic components - Authors are happy! - Experiment, LArSoft team, computing providers all happy at the outcome - Will take the next steps at the LArSoft Workshop next week - Thank you Mike Wallbank (EM shower reconstruction) and Bruce Baller (clustering) for volunteering their code!!